davidclarke-au/markdown-cv/index.md

 I honestly think you should get a good picture of who I am, what I do and what might be a good future fit for me from the links above.
 OSINT <i class="far fa-smile-wink"></i>

+This CV is ordered deliberately. *In my opinion, in order of preference.* Starting with what I work on day to day and am responsible for, my skillset and what I'm passionate about.

+Followed by my work history.

+Followed by my training and education.

 What I love doing is **TALKING** to people....
 So please feel free to get in contact with me and setup a chat.

 Anyway, all the boring stuff below...